ellcrys/elld/README.md

 # Elld - Official Ellcrys Client
 Elld is the official client that implements a full node according to the Ellcrys specification.
 The client is written in Go programming language.

 This client is still very much under active development.
-It will allow uses run a daemon that will follow the protocol of the Ellcrys network.
-It will connect to other nodes on the network, receive and relay transactions and other messages, maintain the ledger and so on.
+It will allow users run a daemon that will follow the protocol of the Ellcrys network.
+It will connect to other nodes on the network, receive and relay transactions and other messages, maintain the ledger and more.

-Find more documentations in the []Wiki](https://github.com/ellcrys/elld/wiki) and in specific package directories.
+Find more documentations in the [Wiki](https://github.com/ellcrys/elld/wiki) and in specific package directories.

 ### Requirement
 [Go](http://golang.org/) 1.9 or newer.